learn-co-curriculum/phase-1-first-class-functions/README.md

 }
 ```

-Notice that we aren't _calling_ `liftWeights`.
+Note that we aren't _calling_ `liftWeights`.
 When we want to pass a function
-as a value, we pass it by _reference_.
-We do this by omitting the parentheses.
+as a value, we pass it by _reference_ by omitting the parentheses.
+We're not
-We're not running the function at this point.
-It's up to `exerciseRoutine()` to
+running the function at this point.
+It's up to `exerciseRoutine()` to call the
-call the function when it is needed.
+function when it is needed.

 If we call `Monday()`, we'll see that we run five miles, and then we lift
 weights — awesome!

+## Define First-Class Functions

-Functions in JavaScript are **first-class functions**.
-Among other things, this
+Functions in JavaScript are **first-class objects**, which means they can be
-means that we can pass them as values to other functions, just like we did
-above.
+treated like any other object: they can be assigned to a variable, passed as
+values to other functions, returned as the value from another function, etc.
 They're super useful, as you can see — they even help us exercise in the
 mornings!

-Note: you'll often see functions used in this way referred to as "callbacks."
-That's because they're _called back_ within the body of the function they're
-passed to.
-Callbacks are mostly used for asynchronous operations, like
-requesting a JSON file from a server, or in the case of Node.js, accessing the
-file system, a database, etc.
+> Note that we stated above that JavaScript functions can be treated like any
+> _other_ object.
+In JavaScript, functions are a special type of object!

-## Inline functions
+## Inline Functions

 What if, though, we want to have a one-off day of Pilates in our exercise
 routine?
 Keep in mind that our `exerciseRoutine()` function requires a function
 as its first (and only) parameter.
 However, that function doesn't have to be
 defined beforehand!
-We can pass what's called an _anonymous function_ to
+We can pass an _anonymous function_ to `exerciseRoutine()`.
-`exerciseRoutine()`.

 To start with, let's use the full function syntax we've come to know and love: